 The Ergonomics Research Society (ERS) founded in England in 1949 held various events that had a major influence on the founding of the IEA.
-The European Productivity Agency (EPA) founded in 1953 initiated a project entitled “Fitting the Task to the Worker” drew attention of people who later played key roles in founding the IEA.
+The European Productivity Agency (EPA) founded in 1953 initiated a project entitled “Fitting the Task to the Worker” and drew the attention of people who later played key roles in founding the IEA.
 A number of events synchronized the discussion and debate in the process.

-In 1961, the first meeting of IEA’s General Assembly was held in Stockholm, Sweden.
+In 1961, the first meeting of the IEA’s General Assembly was held in Stockholm, Sweden.
 This meeting formally completed the preparatory phase of the association and started the regular activities of the IEA.